 DBE firms must be certified by the Missouri Department of Transportation in order to be counted as participation towards an established DBE Goal.
 We encourage DBE firms to submit letters of interest as prime consultants for any projects they feel can be managed by their firm.
 We also encourage both DBE firms and non-DBE firms to consider joining MoDOT’s Mentor/Protégé program whenever possible as part of a MoDOT project.

-MoDOT will evaluate firms based on: Past Performance, Qualifications of Personnel Assigned, Familiarity/Capability, General Experience of Firm, and Accessibility of Firm and Staff.
+MoDOT will evaluate firms based on: Project Understanding & Innovation, Past Performance, Qualifications of Personnel Assigned, General Experience of Firm, , Familiarity/Capability, Accessibility of Firm & Staff.
 Firm’s not providing a response on approach to workforce diversity will be considered non-responsive to this solicitation.
 Firm’s that are not current on all of the required prequalification categories found in MoDOT’s Approved Consultant Prequalification List at the date of the solicitation expiration will be considered non-responsive.

 We request all letters be received by 3:00 pm, Month, Day,Year at the appropriate office.